 The next morning Faolan showed the carpenters how to choose the right yew trees for their bows, and loaned them his for a pattern, even though it was somewhat larger than a dwarf could

 wield.
-He also explained the importance of swords in a shield wall.
-But the young dwarves who showed up that afternoon to learn how to fight orcs and goblins were only carrying
+He also explained the importance of swords and spears in a shield wall.
+But the young dwarves who showed up that afternoon to learn how to fight orcs and goblins were only

 Faolan put his hands on his hips as he stood in front of the assembled men.
 “The ax and shield are excellent weapons—for a shield wall in a tunnel—but in the open against orcs…” He